flamingquaks/promptrek/gh-pages/user-guide/sync.md

 # PrompTrek Sync Feature

-The sync feature allows you to read AI editor-specific configuration files and create or update PrompTrek configuration from them.
-This enables bidirectional synchronization between PrompTrek and AI editors.
+The sync feature allows you to import AI editor-specific configuration files into PrompTrek format, or sync generated editor files back to your PrompTrek configuration.
+This creates a workflow where you can:
+1. **Import**: Start with existing editor configs and convert them to PrompTrek
+2. **Generate**: Use PrompTrek to generate editor-specific files
+3. **Sync back**: Capture manual edits from editor files back into PrompTrek

 ## Overview

-Many AI editors can self-update their markdown configuration files based on project context and user interactions.
-The sync feature allows you to capture these changes back into your PrompTrek configuration, creating a feedback loop that keeps your universal prompts up-to-date.
+Many AI editors allow manual editing of their configuration files.
+The sync feature allows you to capture these changes back into your PrompTrek configuration, maintaining PrompTrek as your single source of truth while preserving manual edits.

 ## Supported Editors